risteoreshkovski-allocate/real-life-dilemmas-road-warrior/README.md

 **Security**
      - Store personal information and information provided by integrated systems securely.
-     - Must meet General Data Protection regulations or equivalent standards as a minimum.
+     - Must meet General Data Protection Regulations or equivalent standards as a minimum.
      - Ensure only specified individuals can view trips and edit trip information.
      - Ensure only identified users can access the system.

 **Maintainability**
     - Implemented with a clean architecture style and adhered to agreed coding standards to ensure that the code can be easily maintained and extended.